numToStr/Comment.nvim/README.md

 }
 ```

-The `post_hook` can be implemented to use newlines instead of padding e.g. for commenting out code in C with `#if 0`.
-You can find an example [here](https://github.com/numToStr/Comment.nvim/issues/38#issuecomment-945082507).
+The `post_hook` can be implemented to cover some niche use cases like the following:

+- Using newlines instead of padding e.g. for commenting out code in C with `#if 0`.
+See an example [here](https://github.com/numToStr/Comment.nvim/issues/38#issuecomment-945082507).
+- Duplicating the commented block (using `pre_hook`) and moving the cursor to the next block (using `post_hook`).
+See [this](https://github.com/numToStr/Comment.nvim/issues/70).

 > NOTE: When pressing `gc`, `gb` and friends, `cmode` (Comment mode) inside `pre_hook` will always be toggle because when pre-hook is called, in that moment we don't know whether `gc` or `gb` will comment or uncomment the lines.
 But luckily, we do know this before `post_hook` and this will always receive either comment or uncomment status